sifzerda/pool/README.md

 - <strong>useRef and requestAnimationFrame: </strong> API library to update game state at fps matching the display refresh rate, creating animation, by default 60fps.
 - <strong>matter-js: </strong> physics and collision detection engine.
-- <strong>Canvas: </strong> API for creating and drawing on a canvas.
+- ~~<strong>Canvas: </strong> API for creating and drawing on a canvas.~~ Used this initially to draw aim line but took it out and drew with SVG instead.

 ## (6) Dev Stuff: Building: